 MembershipAttributeproperty as shown below:

-To read roles based on a backlink attribute, use the following code snipet instead of the above:
+To read roles based on a backlink attribute, use the following code snippet instead of the above:

 Step 2: Updating the system administrator

 The admin user is the super tenant that will be able to manage all other users, roles and permissions in the system by using the management console of the product.
 Therefore, the user that should have admin permissions is required to be stored in the user store when you start the system for the first time.
 Since the LDAP user store can be written to, you have the option of creating a new admin user in the user store when you start the system for the first time.
 Alternatively, you can also use a user ID that already exists in the LDAP.
-For information about the system administrator user, see Configuring the System Administrator.
+See the related documentation for information about the system administrator.

 These two alternative configurations can be done as explained below.